Buenos Aires hit by blackout amid heat wave | World

-The city of Buenos Aires was hit by a massive power outage on Tuesday that left thousands of homes without electricity amid a heat wave that sent temperatures soaring above 40 degrees Celsius.
+The city of Buenos Aires was hit by a major power outage on Tuesday (11) that left thousands of homes without electricity amid a heat wave that sent temperatures to over 40 degrees Celsius.

 Electricity distributors Edenor and Edesur reported power outages after high temperatures generated an increase in demand to cool homes and businesses.

 The National Electricity Regulation Entity (ENRE) said the Edenor power outage affected 700,000 customers in the Buenos Aires area.
-About 43,400 Edesur customers were left without power after failures in high voltage lines affected two of its substations.
+At Edesur, 43,400 customers were left without power after failures in the high voltage lines affected two of its substations.

 AySA, which supplies drinking water in Buenos Aires, asked the population to optimize water use because the interruption also affected its purification system.